factisresearch/http2-grpc-haskell/README.md

 # haskell-grpc-native

+**NOTE:** This is meqo's fork of [http2-grpc-haskell](https://github.com/haskell-grpc-native/http2-grpc-haskell) tvh issued a couple of PRs in the repo, which never got accepted.
+Then sw decided while porting everything to stackage lts-22 to continue the fork.

 This organization and repository aim at providing unofficial [gRPC](https://grpc.io/) implementations for Haskell using native libraries.

 ## Context

 Haskell is not an [officially supported gRPC language](https://packages.grpc.io/).
 This repository offers a set of libraries that are compatible with gRPC.
 A main goal of this initiative is that an intermediate Haskell developper should find the packages reasonably easy to install and easy to tinker with.